shadybraden/compose/README.md

 ### Roadmap:

 - figure out how to use bitwarden cli or hashicorp vaults to fetch secrets on container start
-    - make it so you have to manually unlock the vault first
 - use [renovate](https://nickcunningh.am/blog/how-to-automate-version-updates-for-your-self-hosted-docker-containers-with-gitea-renovate-and-komodo) (and komodo) to automate updates instead of watchtower
 - use some sso authentication method
 - use traefik